dwarak98/Day-Ahead-Price-Forecasting-using-LSTM/README.md

 ## LSTM Model Training

+The training time for 20 epochs is around 30-40 minutes on google colab GPU.
+Once the model is trained, it is validated using validation dataset.
+Hyperparameter tuning of the model is critical task and this takes very long time compared to traditional forecasting techniques like ARIMA.
+Once we use a model to predict for the Day-Ahead, we cannot use the same model for future predictions, because we have to retrain the model with the most recent data to get a better accuracy.

 In the model training, we observed the following:

 1. Number of epochs for training is not important.